Niteshgupta-NITK/Niteshgupta-NITK/README.md

-- 🔭 I’m currently learning Web development(MERN)
+- 🔭 I am learning backend Technologies (Nodejs)
 - ⚡ Love to brainstorm and dicuss ideas
 - 🛠Love to build cool things on vscode
-- 🤔 Open to collaborate on projects, ideas or internship opportunities.
+- 🤔 Open to collaborate on projects or ideas .